Index Medicus: Access

-From 1879 till the computer age, access was provided solely by paper publication of the Index.
+From 1879 until the computer age, access was provided solely by paper publication of the Index.
 The challenge was how to structure this index so as to make it most useful.
 To that end, the publishers of Index Medicus created an indexing language.
 Later this language became the Medical Subject Headings (MeSH).
 MeSH is a comprehensive controlled vocabulary, and indexers paid by the publisher go through all articles to be included in the Index and identify each article with several, key concepts (each represented by a term) from MeSH.
 The paper publication of Index Medicus would then show a listing of the MeSH terms with pointers to each citation that was indexed with that term, and users could find relevant literature by going from the term to the citation.

 History

 Index Medicus was begun by John Shaw Billings, head of the Library of the Surgeon General's Office, United States Army.
 This library later evolved into the United States National Library of Medicine (NLM).
 For such a major publication over many years the history naturally involved many changes as people died and sources of funding changed.